microsoft/pxt-adafruit/docs/reference/basic/show-number.md

 ### Other show functions

-* use [show string](/reference/basic/show-string) to show a [String](/reference/types/string) with letters on the screen
+* Use [show string](/reference/basic/show-string) to show a [String](/reference/types/string) with letters on the screen.
-* use [show animation](/reference/basic/show-animation) to show a group of pictures on the screen, one after another
+* Use [show animation](/reference/basic/show-animation) to show a group of pictures on the screen, one after another.

 ### Lessons